 Comfortable Number of Students

-The University of Maine at Farmington purposely limits its full-time enrollment to just 2,000 students.
-This ensures you’ll get personal attention, small classes and a great student-to-faculty ratio.
+The University of Maine at Farmington enrolls approximately 1,900 full-time students.
+This small number ensures you’ll get small classes, personal attention, and a great student-to-faculty ratio.
 You’ll get to know everyone here and everyone will know you.

 Small, Personal Classes